giannisdravilas/Deep-Learning-for-Natural-Language-Processing/README.md

 # Deep-Learning-for-Natural-Language-Processing

 💡🧠💬 Development of Deep Learning models using Feedforward Neural Networks, Recurrent Neural Networks and a pre-trained BERT model for sentiment classification tasks.
+A Question Answering Engine used for Entity Span and Relation prediction is also developed.

 ## FNN